zerotohero-dev/sif/README.md

 superb file searching and sorting capabilities of unix. -- `egrep` and `sort` can be implemented in pure JavaScript (as streams) too; I'll leave it in the "icebox" for issues to consider later.

+Tags can be any kind of text; try to keep your tags simple and memorable.
+An alias is a single-word token with no spaces in it.